Police SEARCH Assessment Centre Guide – How to Prepare?

 Now for the second test.
 This test is 30 minutes long.
 However, there are 28 questions in total.

 The test is split in half.
-The first half will present you with questions which are situational based.
+The first half will present you with questions that are situational judgment test-based.

 You will have to decide on whether the outcome of the situation is true, false or impossible to say.